iamkonrad/iamkonrad/README.md

 Hi, I’m @iamkonrad, feel free to browse my repositories and hopefully you can find something useful here.
 - 💡 I’m especially interested in ... practical everyday use webapps.
 - 📚 I’m currently learning ...
-Python, Django (I am mostly focusing on creating functional webapps, such as online stores, management systems, and so on).
+Python, Django, Javascript (I am mostly focusing on creating functional webapps, such as online stores, management systems, and so on).

 ### :hammer_and_wrench: Languages and Tools :